alexwaibel/home-cluster-proxmox/README.md

 ## Installation

-The below steps will provision the k3s cluster as well as a reverse proxy and a fileserver.
+The below steps will provision the k3s cluster as well as a fileserver.

 ### Tools